BOTANICAL REFERENCE

 Boosts the immune system and reduces swelling.
 Prevents and treats cold and flu symptoms.

 Side effects of eating raw elderberries include nausea, vomiting, and dizziness.
+Talk to your physician if you are taking laxatives.

 Eleuthero Root